-If you’re a late beginner or an intermediate guitar player, congratulations, you’ve survived the hardest stage of all – being a complete beginner.
+If you’re an advancing beginner or an intermediate guitar player, congratulations, you’ve survived the hardest stage of all – being a complete beginner on guitar!

-Many people think the beginner stage of guitar playing is the easiest, because the things they’re learning, actually are easy compared to what more advanced players are doing.
+Many people think the beginner stage of guitar playing is the easiest, because the things they’re learning, actually are easy compared to what intermediate and advanced guitar players are doing.

 But the truth is that while pressing an A chord is way easier than playing fast legato technique, by the stage you’re practicing fast legato technique your overall guitar playing skills, from hand coordination, to muscle memory, among many other factors, would have been developed and at that point, it wouldn’t be any harder than it was when you were learning A major.